anthtsel/AnthTsel/README.md

 # Hey, my name is Anthony Tselekis 👋

 Welcome to my CLI/Web App and machine learning portfolio!
 I am passionate about using data to drive insights and build predictive models.
 All repo's are for local machine.
+Recently I started using Claude Code to assist with projects.

 ## 🌱 Currently Learning

 - Python
 - Agentic AI
+- Claude Code
 - Machine Learning
 - APIs